coders-school/templates/module1/04-specialization.md

 }
 ```

-Interactive version of this code is [here](https://ideone.com/fork/GaTh0B)
+The interactive version of this code is [here](https://ideone.com/fork/GaTh0B)

 ___

 ## Exercise

-Write a template class `IsSmallPrime` which holds boolean value `true` or `false`, depending on the integer value passed into template parameter.
+Write a template class `IsSmallPrime` which holds boolean value `true` or `false`, depending on the integer value passed into the template parameter.

 You should use specialization for values 2, 3, 5 and 7.
-In case of 0, 1, 4, 6, 8 and 9 it should hold `false` value.
+In the case of 0, 1, 4, 6, 8 and 9 it should hold a `false` value.

-Hint: Beside of typename or class parameter, templates can also have int parameters: eg. `template <typename T1, class T2, int N> class C {}`.
+Hint: Besides typename or class parameter, templates can also have int parameters: eg. `template <typename T1, class T2, int N> class C {}`.